wp-plugins/buzzsprout-podcasting/readme.txt

 2. Once you select the episode you would like to include, a shortcode will be added to your post.
 You can feel free to move this around, to wherever you would like the episode to appear within your post.

 == Changelog ==

+= 1.2.1 =
+* Updated for Buzzsprout new HTML5 Audio Player
+* Compatability update for PHP 5.4x

 = 1.2 =
 * Reworked the plugin to adhere to changes to WordPress core when version 3.3.1 was released.